 The tipping points for the NYCA are evaluated under summer peak conditions.
 A tipping point occurs when the transmission security margin is a negative value.
 The transmission security margin is the ability to meet load plus losses and system reserve (i.e., total capacity requirement) against the NYCA generation, interchanges, and temperature-based generation de-rates (total resources).
 The NYCA generation (from line-item A) is comprised of the existing generation plus additions of future generation resources that meet the reliability planning process base case inclusion rules as well as the removals of deactivating generation and peaker units.
 Consistent with transmission planning practices for transmission security, (1) wind generation is assumed at a 0 MW output, (2) run-of-river hydro is reduced consistent with its average capacity factor, and (3) is solar dispatched based on the ratio of its nameplate capacity and solar PV peak reductions stated in the 2021 Gold Book.
 Additionally, the NYCA generation includes the Oswego export limit for all lines in-service.
 Figure 37 provides a summary of the NYCA transmission security margin.
+Under current applicable reliability rules and procedures, a violation would be identified when the transmission security margin is negative for the base case assumptions (e.g., baseline load forecast, no precontingency unscheduled forced outages, etc.)

-As shown in Figure 37, under baseline load conditions the transmission security margin (line-item H) ranges between 2,303 MW in 2022 to 1,318 MW in 2031.
+As shown in Figure 37, under baseline load conditions the statewide system margin (line-item H) ranges between 2,303 MW in 2022 to 1,318 MW in 2031.
 The annual fluctuations are driven by the decreases in NYCA generation (line-item A) and in the load forecast (line-item E).
-In consideration of the transmission security margin (line-item H), the values show that it is feasible to not tip into the largest source of 1,310 MW (loss of Nine Mile Unit 2).35 However, in 2031 this combination of conditions results in a transmission security margin of 8 MW.
+In consideration of the transmission security margin (line-item H), the values show that it is feasible to not tip into the largest source of 1,310 MW (loss of Nine Mile Unit 2).5 However, in 2031 this combination of conditions results in a transmission security margin of 8 MW.6